garudlab/Wasney-Briscoe/README.md

 ## Table of Contents

-1. [Analysis](https://github.com/garudlab/Wasney-Briscoe/tree/main/analysis): contains instructions in `.md` format on how to run the following pipelines/analyses
+1. [Analysis](https://github.com/garudlab/Wasney-Briscoe/analysis): contains instructions in `.md` format on how to run the following pipelines/analyses
-2. [Scripts](https://github.com/garudlab/Wasney-Briscoe/tree/main/scripts): scripts used in all pipelines/analyses.
+2. [Scripts](https://github.com/garudlab/Wasney-Briscoe/scripts): scripts used in all pipelines/analyses.
 Instructions on how to execute the scripts can be found in Analysis.
-3. [Metadata](https://github.com/garudlab/Wasney-Briscoe/tree/main/metadata): metadata files necessary to run analysis and generate figures.
+3. [Metadata](https://github.com/garudlab/Wasney-Briscoe/metadata): metadata files necessary to run analysis and generate figures.
+4. [example_data](https://github.com/garudlab/Wasney-Briscoe/example_data): example MIDAS output for _Bacteroides vulgatus_, which can be used to demonstrate pipelines included in this repository.

 ## How to get started